microsoft/nnfusion/models/tensorflow/nnf_tf_freezer/README.md

 ```

 ## Quick Start
-`tf_freeze_graph_example.py` gives an example on how to use tf_feezer to freeze tensorflow models.
-It supports freeze bert, nasnet_cifar, alexnet, deepspeech2, inception3, lstm, resnet, seq2seq and vgg models.
+First you need to download the folder [nnf_tf_freezer](./).
+Inside the folder, `tf_freeze_graph_example.py` gives an example on how to use tf_feezer to freeze tensorflow models.
+It supports freezing bert, nasnet_cifar, alexnet, deepspeech2, inception3, lstm, resnet, seq2seq and vgg models.

 If you want to freeze a bert inference model, run constant folding to the frozen graph, and see the performance of tensorflow on this frozen constant-folded graph, just type the following code to your terminal:

 ```
 python3 tf_freeze_graph_example.py --model_name=bert --frozen_graph=bert.pb --const_folding --run_graph --run_const_folded_graph
 ```
 It will generate two files under current directory:  `bert.pb` (the original version) and `bert.const_folded.pb` (the constant-folded version).
-And you will see the output of this model and a summary of tensorflow performance which look like:
+And you will see the output of this model and a summary of tensorflow performance which looks like:
 ```
 Updated:
 import/dense/Softmax:0